Sometimes just hearing the words “Eco-Tourism” seems like you’re asked to obligatory stay at a farm, help the owner take out the weeds in the garden.

 Protecting wildlife and plant populations, keeping the Earth’s natural resources such as parks, nature areas, bodies of water, forests, beaches, rivers, air and similar features pristine.

-Travel that sustainably improves the standard of living and economy of the destinations population.
+Travel that sustainably improves the standard of living and economy of the population of the destination.

 The chance to discover new aspects of themselves, to evolve, and to find meaning and purpose in travel.
 The explorer should be able to learn about local wildlife population, the local environment and the challenges faced by the destination and its people.